Develop work experience opportunities in the curriculum

 The easiest way of getting targeted support is through your School’s linked Careers Consultant, who you can find through the link below.
 They can help you directly and can also facilitate contact with the Internships and Work Experience team.

-The Internships and Work Experience team in the Careers Service is expert on the diversity of ways to offer work experience, brokering relationships with employers and work experience providers, and best practice around facilitating transitions between study and work and back again.
+The Internships and Work Experience team in the Careers Service are experts on the diversity of ways to offer work experience, brokering relationships with employers and work experience providers, and best practice around facilitating transitions between study and work and back again.

 Email the Internships and Work Experience Team